MCT-master/mct-master.github.io/_posts_draft/2018-10-03_A-team-setting up a virtual presentation room.md

-We solve one problem and the next is just waiting in line to show itself. **NOW**, we all had an exam just around the corner, an exam where we were going to hold a presentation in the portal across campuses. **The importance of a working portal now felt very crucial!** With this in mind we started working on visability, audibility and reliability.
+We solve one problem and the next is just waiting in line to show itself. **NOW**, we all had an exam just around the corner, an exam where we were going to hold a presentation in the portal across campuses. **The importance of a working portal now felt very crucial!** With this in mind we started working on visibility, audibility and reliability.

 ## Setup in Oslo